apache/celix/documents/cmake_commands/README.md

 These targets can be used to run/debug Celix containers from a IDE (if the IDE supports CMake).

 Optional Arguments:
+- COPY: With this option the bundles used in the container will be copied in and configured for a bundles directory next to the container executable.
+Only one of the COPY or NO_COPY options can be provided.
+  Default is COPY.
 - NO_COPY: With this option the bundles used in the container will be configured using absolute paths to the bundles zip files.
-  Default the bundle zip files will be copied in and configured for a bundles directory next to the container executable.
+Only one of the COPY or NO_COPY options can be provided.
+  Default is COPY.
 - CXX: With this option the generated Celix launcher (if used) will be a C++ source.
   This ensures that the Celix launcher is linked against stdlibc++.
+Only one of the C or CXX options can be provided.
   Default is CXX
 - C: With this option the generated Celix launcher (if used) will be a C source.
+Only one of the C or CXX options can be provided.
   Default is CXX
 - FAT: With this option only embedded bundles are allowed to be added to the container.
 Ensuring a container executable this is not dependent on external bundle zip files.